cbeiraod/I2C-GUI2/README.rst

 We are using pytest to run unit tests on the software.
 See `here <https://docs.pytest.org/en/7.4.x/getting-started.html>`_ for ideas on how to get started.
 Use the command ``pytest`` to run all the tests.

+We use the pytest-cov plugin to get coverage reports from pytest.
+Use the command ``pytest --cov --cov-report term-missing`` to run all the tests and get a coverage report.
+Use the command ``pytest --cov --cov-report term-missing --cov-report html`` to get an html report with detailed information.

 pre-commit
 ----------